alljoyn/xmppconn/README.md

 * libxml2
 * libstrophe
 * RapidJSON

+Optionally, if you are building xmppconn to be used with the AllJoyn Gateway Agent you need to obtain and install the following:

 * AllJoyn Gateway Agent

+### Building

 First set up the environment.
 Make sure to change the CPU value to the correct value for your system (e.g. x86\_64, arm, etc.).
 Also set the OS to the correct value if necessary.
+If you would like to build the debug version make sure you change the VARIANT value from release to debug.

     export CPU=x86
     export OS=linux
     export VARIANT=release
-    cd ~
+    export ROOTPATH=~/src
-    mkdir -p xmppconn_src
+    mkdir -p $ROOTPATH
-    cd xmppconn_src
-    export ROOTPATH=`pwd`

 #### libxml2